 update your offer regularly

-check import errors
+check for import errors